bennyhuo/KotlinBlogTranslation/original/Improving Java Interop Top-Level Functions and Properties.md

 If you ever saw an exception stack trace from a Kotlin program, you probably noticed those hashes, they are just ugly.
 The bigger problem is that they may change when the project is built <em>on another machine</em> (which is not unlikely to have the source tree located in another directory).
 This may cause trouble, and it did, a few times.
 ## Package-facade names, again

 Now it’s time to talk about REAL trouble that keeps biting us and our users more or less all the time.
-Let’s face it: <strong>package-facade names do clash</strong>.
+Let’s face it: **package-facade names do clash**.
 How it usually happens: you have two modules, `a` and `b`, and in `a` you have a top-level function declared inside the `foo.bar` package.
-Everything is fine until you add another top-level function into the same `foo.bar` package <strong>in another module</strong>, `b`.
+Everything is fine until you add another top-level function into the same `foo.bar` package **in another module**, `b`.
 As soon as you do that, both modules generate class files with the same fully-qualified name: `foo.bar.BarPackage`, and there’s no chance for the runtime to distinguish them.
 And you get a `NoSuchMethodError`, because only one of the two facades is loaded at run-time, and the function from the other one is not there.
 (Compilation may break too, but it is not that bad.)
 ## The new design